First-time in Bohol

 A storm was brewing, says a radio report.
 Small vessels were advised to cancel their trips.
 And there we were in the small island of Balicasag off the shores of Bohol.

-We had no choice but to stay in the island.
+We had no choice but to stay on the island.
 Apart from the drizzle, everything was fine.
 We waded through the waters and did some snorkeling.
 Schools of fishes were swimming through the seaweeds and corals.
 The beach was filled with shells and coral pieces.

 We stayed at their open-air restaurant, enjoying the food while watching cable TV.
 Necklaces and bracelets made of shells were sold by local vendors.